MBvisti/mortenvistisen/posts/how-to-build-a-simple-blog-using-rust/article.md

 If you try and spin up the application now, not much would be different, so let's implement some handlers/controllers/etc to actually serve some html!

 ## The controller/handler layer
-Now we're getting into the actual meat of this thing and starting to write some actual `Rust` code!
+Now we're getting into the actual meat of this thing and starting to write some actual `rust` code!

 We need a few things to get started, so go ahead and create a new folder under `src` called `handlers`.
 In that holder, create a file called `mod.rs` and `home_handler.rs`.
 Let's start simple with some test data to show something when we load the home page.